The Women's Center

 Sexually transmitted diseases (STDs) are very common, but many men and women who have them don’t experience any symptoms.
-The professional OB/GYN team at The Women’s Center offers STD testing and counseling at eight convenient locations in Orlando, St. Cloud, Altamonte Springs, Oviedo, Ocoee, and Celebration, Florida.
+The professional OB/GYN team at The Women's Center offers STD testing and counseling at eight convenient locations in Orlando, St. Cloud, Altamonte Springs, Oviedo, Celebration, and Winter Park, Florida.
 To learn how to protect yourself from STDs, call or book an appointment online.

 Sexually transmitted disease (STD) and sexually transmitted infection (STI) are two names that refer to the same thing — an infectious disease spread by sexual contact.
 STDs are the most common contagious diseases in the United States, with about 20 million new cases occurring each year.